Alaza747/4-puppy-raffle-audit/audit-data/report.md

 <hr>

-### [S-#] The randomness generator in the `PuppyRaffle::selectWinner()` is not really random and can be influenced which breaks one of the main functioalities of the protocol "4.
+### [H-2] The randomness generator in the `PuppyRaffle::selectWinner()` is not really random and can be influenced which breaks one of the main functioalities of the protocol "4.
 Every X seconds, the raffle will be able to draw a winner and be minted a random puppy"

 **Description:** The `PuppyRaffle::selectWinner()` function's reliance on `msg.sender`, `block.timestamp`, `and block.difficulty` for determining the winner introduces vulnerabilities to manipulation by users or miners.
 Its external visibility allows any address to potentially influence the outcome, compromising the randomness of the selection process.